nicholas-johnson/deobfuscator/README.md

     <span class="email" data-subject="Would you care for some soup?">name at domain dot com</span>

 Provided you're using an HTML5 doctype this is valid.
 You are using an HTML5 doctype aren't you?

+## Where to now? ##

+Download, or view some examples at [webofawesome.com/post/deobfuscator/](http://webofawesome.com/post/deobfuscator/).